 In addition to this unique feature, the City of DuPont is isolated from other municipalities.
-It is surrounded on two sides by the JBLM Military Reservation, on the third side by steep bluffs leading down to Puget Sound, and on the fourth side by an isolated area of unincorporated Pierce County immediately adjacent to the Nisqually River flats and delta area.
+It is surrounded on northeast, east, and south sides by the JBLM Military Reservation, on the northwest side by steep bluffs leading down to Puget Sound, and on the southwest side by an isolated area of unincorporated Pierce County immediately adjacent to the Nisqually River flats and delta area.
 The nearest municipality is the Town of Steilacoom three miles to the north via DuPont-Steilacoom Road through North JBLM.
 Access to the City of DuPont is either via Interstate 5 to Olympia or Tacoma or DuPont-Steilacoom Road to the Town of Steilacoom.